Cherrybrook metro station: History

 Following a change of government, work on the Sydney Metro Northwest commenced in 2013.
 The station was renamed Cherrybrook Station (Government Land) in the final proposal.
-The new station opened 26 May 2019.
+The new station opened 26 May, 2019.
 The station is operated by Metro Trains Sydney, which was also responsible for the design of the station as part of its Operations, Trains and Systems contract with Transport for NSW.

 Services

 Cherrybrook has one island platform with two faces.
-It is served by Metro North West Line services.
-Cherrybrook station is served by a number of bus routes operated by Hillsbus.
+It is served by Metro North West & Bankstown Line services.
+Cherrybrook station is served by a number of bus routes operated by CDC NSW.